-Caterpillar (NYSE: CAT) is an American company leader in manufacturing articulated trucks, backhoe loaders and excavators.
+Caterpillar (NYSE: CAT) is a leader in manufacturing articulated trucks, backhoe loaders and excavators.
 The stock is being dumped on the bigger timeframes, something you would not be aware of if you did not analyze the bigger timeframes.

 We might have thought that Caterpillar (NYSE: CAT) stock would not pull back to the solid weekly supply imbalance created last June 2021 at around $234 per share, but last April 2012, the stock reached the imbalance and has dropped heavily ever since.

 A new supply imbalance has been created at around $213 per share.
 Will Caterpillar (NYSE: CAT) pull back to the new imbalance recently created at around $213?
 We will see.
 There is a clear short bias for Caterpillar right now.
-No buying the dip, use bearish strategies to sell this stock or wait for the correction to the weekly imbalance.
+No buying the dip, using bearish strategies to sell this stock or waiting for the correction to the weekly imbalance.

 Watch Caterpillar (NYSE: CAT) stock price video analysis recorded last week.